avnestico/smash_glicko2_ratings/README.md

 `--game=[SSB|Melee|Brawl|PM|Sm4sh]`: Set this if you only wish to display the rankings for one game.

 `--top_amount=<int>`: Set the number of players to display in rankings.
 Set to 100 by default.

+For example, the command I use to generate the global Glicko2 ratings found [here](https://goo.gl/bK9By7) is `python SmashRankingsCalculator.py --format=tab --game=Melee --top_amount=64`.

+### Updating the player tag list

+In `RankingSettings.py`, there is a long list of player tags.
+Each element of the list looks like these:

+    ('[A]rmada', 'Armada'),
+    ('P4K EMP Armada', 'Armada'),

+The first string above is the player's tag as found in a bracket online, while the second string is the player's common name in the system.

+If you find a player whose name has not been corrected, please send me a Pull Request with the correction in the list, ordered alphabetically by fixed name.

+Note that the program ignores anything to the left of a pipe `|`, which usually denotes a sponsor, in a player's name.
+Thus, names with pipes do not need to be corrected.

+Also, for simplicity's sake, all names are recorded in Title Case.
+That is, `SFAT` will correct to `Sfat`, `S0ft` to `S0Ft`, and `JackieTran.com` to `Jackietran.Com`.
+The program will ignore corrections meant to revert this.

+### Building the Windows executable

+If you wish to update the program and create a new Windows executable, run `python setup.py py2exe`.
+This requires having py2exe installed (`pip install py2exe`).